phxgg/jyeet-bot/README.md

 Run bot with the `-Dipv6Block=<IPV6_BLOCK>/64` parameter.

-### TODO
+### Notes

-* > __Warning__
-  > * Add and remove TrackBoxButtonClick event listeners only when needed and generally review the code.
-  > * Review the message dispatcher code in general.

-* Maybe add a `-DapiEnable` variable when running the application, to enable/disalbe API usage.
-Right now it's enabled by default, but if an API is not running it will throw an exception each time it tries to connect to it.
-It will display lots of errors in the console, but it will not affect the bot's functionality.

-* Let admins set a specific channel for the bot to listen to commands.
-Also, only reply to that channel.

-* Implement the `/previous` command.

-* Implement the `/loop` command.

-* IPv6 /64 block -> YouTube IP rotator for rate limiting.<br>
+The code is ugly and needs a lot of refactoring.
+I'm aware of that.

 > __Note__
+>
+> IPv6 /64 block -> YouTube IP rotator for rate limiting.
+>
 > This feature already works, but an IPv6 Block has not been implemented for usage in the current live Discord Bot.